chaaz/versio/docs/chains.md

 and re-release *it*.

-And so on, and so forth, to your Dockerfiles, other sub-projects, packging projects, Terraform modules, etc. etc.
+And so on, and so forth, to your Dockerfiles, other sub-projects, packging projects, Terraform modules, and beyond.

-Now, imagine that your core project, top-level app, and your chart all lived in the same monorepo, and that the release process occurs only when you merge to the release branch using conventional commits.
-Running this dependency process would mean that:
+Now, imagine that your core project, top-level app, your chart, and other related projects all lived in the same monorepo, and that the release numbers are updated only when you merge to the release branch using conventional commits.
+Running this dependency process would mean:

 1. You change your core library `package.json`, and commit it with a message like "fix: update 3rd party".